CBD, Glutathione, and Anxiety

 Those are life and death situations so we obviously don't need to go that high.

 Research on neurogenesis and anxiety put the max level at 300 mg where that aspect peaks.

+This is about repairing the damage from oxidative stress and reduced glutathione.
 Most people actually see effects on anxiety and stress response at much lower levels.

 The typical range we see for customers is between 40 -100 mg.

 It's advisable to start at 25-30 mg and test how your body responds.

 Since we only work with CBD isolate, many of the side effects from full-spectrum will not be there.

 The best type of CBD to boost glutathione for anxiety